christopherdavies2/automation_test_template/README.md

-# Front End Testing Template
+# Automation Testing Template

-A template for front end testing using Cucumber JVM, Selenium and Spring.
+A template for API and front end testing using Cucumber JVM.

 # Pre-requistes